- Key messages

 Staying safe advice from UK Governments

-- If you or a member of your household have the symptoms of COVID-19 (high temperature and/or a continuous cough) follow advice from Public Health England (available in several languages and an easy read guide).
-This includes a chart that shows how long household contacts need to self-isolate and guidance for households with grandparents, parents and children living together.
+- If you or a member of your household have the symptoms of COVID-19 follow advice from Public Health England.
+This includes information on how to get tested and contact tracing.
+There is also guidance for households with grandparents, parents and children living together.

 - To check if you have coronavirus symptoms and for advice on what to do if you have go to NHS 111 online.

-- NHS Inform has advice for the public on their website, including guidance for households with possible coronavirus infection, physical distancing advice and guidance on protecting people who are most at risk of COVID-19.
-There is also advice on caring for a fever in babies and in children.
+- NHS Inform has advice for the public on their website, including guidance for households with possible coronavirus infection, information on how to get tested and contact tracing.
+There is also guidance on physical distancing, protecting people who are most at risk of COVID-19 and face coverings.

 - The NHS 24 website has guidance about when to call the NHS 111 service.

-- The most up-to-date information provided by the Welsh Government is available on their website including guidance on staying at home and away from others and guidance on protecting those who are most at risk of COVID-19.
+- The most up-to-date information provided by the Welsh Government is available on their website including guidance on staying at home and away from others, guidance for households with possible coronavirus and how to get tested.
+There is also guidance on protecting those who are most at risk of COVID-19 and face coverings.

 - Public Health Wales (PHW) also has guidance on COVID-19.